pixee/docs/docs/rules/list/pixee_java_harden-java-deserialization.md

 * `mozilla.javascript.ScriptableObject$Slot`
 * `com.mchange.v2.c3p0.impl.PoolBackedDataSourceBase`

 A common thread about these types is that they are either internal types or inner types, and thus not intended for application use.
-There are more public gadgets, but they are not expected to be deserialized either, and represent attacks (e.g., `java.lang.ProcessBuilder`).
+There are more public gadgets, but they are not expected to be deserialized either, and very clearly represent attacks (e.g., `java.lang.ProcessBuilder`).

-Given all of this, the risk to an application to merge this protection are effectively zero.
+Given all of this, we estimate the risk to an application to merge this protection is effectively zero.

 ## Rule Settings